-The non-concessional contributions cap generally includes any personal contributions for which a tax deduction has not been claimed or spouse contributions.
-The Government Co-contribution is not included in the cap.
+The non-concessional contributions cap generally includes any personal after-tax contributions for which a tax deduction has not been claimed.
+The Government’s contribution under the co-contribution scheme is not included in the cap.

-Under age 65 a maximum limit of $100,000 per year or $300,000 every three years (known as the ‘3-year bring forward rule’) applies (for 2019/20).
-No non-concessional contributions are allowed if your superannuation balance at the start of the year is over $1,600,000 (and the 3-year bring forward rule phases out from $1,400,000).
-Over the age of 65, the 3-year bring forward rule ceases to be available and it is limited to $100,000 of non-concessional contributions a year (where allowable) unless you started a bring-forward period before you reached age 65 and it is still operational.
+Under age 65 a maximum limit of $100,000 per year or $300,000 every three years (known as the ‘3-year bring forward rule’) applies.
+No non-concessional contributions are permitted if your superannuation balance at the start of the year is over $1,600,000 (and the 3-year bring forward rule phases out once a super balance reaches $1,400,000).
+Over the age of 65, the 3-year bring forward rule ceases to be available and it is limited to $100,000 of non-concessional contributions a year as long as you satisfy the work test.

 Any contributions in excess of the cap can be elected to be withdrawn from super along with associated earnings.
 If withdrawn, the contribution amount is tax-free but the associated earnings are added to taxable income with tax payable at marginal tax rates including levies plus penalties.